A bankruptcy Rule 2004 exam is a deeper examination of a debtor's finances.

-In a case where a business may be continuing under Chapter 11, Chapter 12 or Chapter 13, the questioning can also relate to
+In a case where a business may be continuing under Chapter 11, Chapter 12, or Chapter 13, the questioning also can relate to

-the operation of any business and the desirability of its continuance, the source of any money or property acquired or to be acquired by the debtor for purposes of consummating a plan and the consideration given or offered therefor, and any other matter relevant to the case or to the formulation of a plan.
+"the operation of any business and the desirability of its continuance, the source of any money or property acquired or to be acquired by the debtor for purposes of consummating a plan and the consideration given or offered therefor, and any other matter relevant to the case or to the formulation of a plan."

-Rule 2004 exams are often used to question debtors about the disappearance of books, records and assets.
+Rule 2004 exams often are used to question debtors about the disappearance of books, records, and assets.
 Bankruptcy Section 727 provides that a debtor is granted a discharge unless certain acts have been committed or omitted.
 If an individual debtor has concealed assets, concealed or destroyed books and records, made a false oath, or failed to satisfactorily explain the loss of records or assets, the debtor can be denied a discharge.

 - A bankruptcy Rule 2004 exam is a deeper investigation into a creditor's finances if there are concerns about anything in the case.